gpdoud/Bootcamp/Tech-Interview-Whiteboarding.md

 * Recruiters or HR people
 * Avoid foreign recruiters
 * What is the recruiters relationship with the decision maker
+* How close is their relationship with the company
+* Have you placed people here
+* Ask about names of team leads
+* Want to know the tech and culture of the:
+  * Team
+  * Company
+  * Decision maker

 ## Assessments